JonahKauffman13/JonahKauffman13.github.io/projects/encryption/README.md

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?
+The difference between symmetric and asymmetric encrpytion is that symmetric encryption uses the same key for encrypting and decrypting messages.
+This is easy but less secure.
+On the other hand, asymmetric encryption uses one key to encrpyt the data and another to decrypt text.
+The first one is shared with sender and reciever, while the second is only held by the receiver.
+This is harder but more secure.
 - Why is it important that this protocol uses a new key for each message?
+If they used the same key, then eventually, they will figure out what the key is, if you keep using new ones then it is impossible to ppredict them.
 - Why is it important that you never share your secret key?
+You should never share this becuase it basically grants full access to what is on your computer.
+This could be very dangerous to you and leave you very vulnerable.
 - In the transport layer, do these messages use TCP or UDP?
 Why?
+They use TCP becuase it is a lot more reliable and secure compared to UDP.
+However, TCP is slower but it grants the benefits of being way safer.
 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+In the internet layer, the packets are sent to many routers in an effort to find its destination.
+In the link layer, the computer is connected and the data is moved.
 - This protocol successfully encrypts the **content** of the message.
-Even though and adversary in the middle can't read the content of the message, what other information can they still see?
+Even though and adversary in the middle can't read the content of the message, what otherinformation can they still see?
+They can stil see your IP adress and what computer is communicating.